 Bellator 257: Julia Budd vs Dayana Silva

 Budd would begin her journey back to a title fight opportunity at Bellator 244 last August when she had an impressive unanimous decision victory over Jessy Miele.
 This weekend at Bellator 257, Budd will meet Dayana Silva as the former champion is ranked as the No. 1 contender in the official Bellator rankings, and she knows an impressive performance can set her apart from the rest.
-During an interview with On The Mic podcast for MixedMartialArts, Budd discussed her fight against Silva, working to get back to the title, and much more.
+During an interview with " class="rank-math-link">On The Micpodcast for MixedMartialArts, Budd discussed her fight against Silva, working to get back to the title, and much more.

 Fighting Cris Cyborg: Lessons learned